danyishere/expenses-analysis/README.md

 Knowing so, wouldn't it be interesting to be able to understand my (me and my family) consumption habits in even more details than just my account statements ?

-Well, my local supermarket allows me to do just that by mailing me my invoices (.pdf).
+Well, my local supermarket allows me to do just that by mailing me my invoices.

 # Getting Started

 1. If you don't have it, **install Power BI Desktop**.
 You can download it from [the official Microsoft download page](https://www.microsoft.com/fr-fr/download/details.aspx?id=58494).
 2. **Download the files** in the "Files" folder :
-  - **"Facture_altered.xls"** _(account statement)_: this is a fake, altered version, since I obviously can't give you the real ones.
+  - **"2022_altered.xls"** _(2022 account statement)_: this is a fake, altered version, since I obviously can't give you the real ones.
 If you have an account at BNP or Hello Bank, feel free to use your own account statements
   - **"Facture_altered.pdf"** _(invoice)_: this is a fake, altered version, since I obviously can't give you the real ones.
 If you do your groceries at E.LECLERC, feel free to use your own invoices
   - **"Dashboard_frame.pptx"** _(canvas background)_: I believe PowerPoint is easier and faster to use than Figma, even though Figma is really good.
 But the hassle isn't worth it IMO, unless you need a really fancy design.
   - **"Lookup.xls"** _(lookup table)_: this is the lookup table that categorizes your transactions.
 This is a light version of mine but feel free to use it as a starting point to create yours.